AbdullahOztoprak/AbdullahOztoprak/experience/siemens-internship.md

 # 🚀 My First Step Into the Tech World: Siemens Internship

-> *"Where innovation meets hands-on experience"* | Summer 2025 | Digital Industries
+> *"Where innovation meets hands on experience"* | Summer 2025 | Digital Industries

 ---

-Spending a month at Siemens was my very first step into the real IT world—and it couldn’t have been a better start.
-I got to experience genuine teamwork, world-class technology, and the unique Siemens culture all at once.
+Spending a month at Siemens was my very first step into the real IT world and it couldn’t have been a better start.
+I got to experience genuine teamwork, world class technology, and the unique Siemens culture all at once.

 ---

 ### 💡 What I Learned & Built

-- **Real-World Systems:** I quickly got hands-on with virtual machine setup (Debian), learned about network basics, LVM, RAID, and performed snapshot management with VirtualBox.
-- **Automation & DevOps:** Designed Jenkins pipelines, set up a master-agent structure, launched builds and managed agents, integrated Git for source control, and even orchestrated Docker-powered test environments.
-- **Security:** Discovered practical security and hardening using tools like Lynis; performed security audits, learned the importance of SSH hardening, and improved system scores with hardening best practices.
-- **Linux Mastery:** Mastered essential Linux commands, package management (APT, DPKG), and focused on system processes—from boot sequence to managing user permissions.
+- 🖥️ **Real World Systems**
+   Set up Debian virtual machines, practiced real networking, LVM, RAID, and used VirtualBox snapshots—gaining confidence in infrastructure from scratch.

+- 🔁 **Automation & DevOps**
+   Built CI/CD pipelines in Jenkins (master–agent style!), integrated Git, ran builds, and used Docker for painless test environments, so delivery was always fast and smooth.

+- 🛡️ **Hands On Security**
+   Ran real security audits with Lynis, hardened systems, improved SSH defense, and boosted security scores for peace of mind.

+- 🐧 **Linux Mastery**
+   Navigated the essentials: APT, DPKG, critical commands, user management, and even the mysteries of the Linux boot process.

-- **IoT in Action:** Set up Raspberry Pi operating systems, did image flashing, initial network and SSH configuration, remote access, and even virtualized Pi OS for secure, flexible development and testing.
+- 📡 **IoT in Action**
+   Flashed and configured Raspberry Pis, set up remote shell access, and even ran Pi OS in VirtualBox to develop and test safely.

-- **Advanced Infrastructure:** Explored BIOS/UEFI, POST, bootloaders, service management (systemd), and hands-on with actual company hardware and software rollout processes.
-- **Risk Awareness:** Learned how to analyze digital risks and apply documentation-based solutions in line with corporate standards.
+- 🛠️ **Advanced Infrastructure**
+   Explored BIOS vs UEFI, the boot journey, systemd, and rolled out company software and machines with real hands on practice.

+- ⚠️ **Risk Awareness**
+   Learned to spot digital risks, interpret security reports, and create actionable documentation to keep systems safe and smart.

 ---